mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/06-custom-types.md

 _type argument_ of the `types.custom` function.

-You can choose whatever name you feel is appropriate for your needs, the Mondrian framework defines some custom types like `"dateTime"`, `"timezone"`, `"RGB"`, and so on.
+You can choose whatever name you feel is appropriate for your needs, the Mondrian framework defines some custom types like `"datetime"`, `"timezone"`, `"RGB"`, and so on.

 ### Custom types can have additional options